 Stopping these behaviors may eliminate the insomnia.

-Transient and intermittent insomnia may not require treatment since episodes last only a few days at a time.
+Situational or episodic insomnia may not require treatment since episodes typically last only a few days or weeks at a time.
 For example, if insomnia is due to a temporary change in schedule, as with jet lag, the person's biological clock will often get back to normal on its own.
-However, for some people who experience daytime sleepiness and impaired performance as a result of Transient Insomnia, the use of short-acting sleeping pills may improve sleep and next-day alertness.
+However, for some people who experience daytime sleepiness and impaired performance as a result of episodic insomnia, the use of short-acting sleeping pills may improve sleep and next-day alertness.
 As with all drugs, there are potential side effects.
 The use of over-the-counter sleep medicines is not usually recommended for the treatment of insomnia.

 Some people suffering from insomnia spend too much time in bed unsuccessfully trying to sleep.
 They may benefit from a sleep restriction program that at first allows only a few hours of sleep during the night and gradually increases the time until the person achieves a normal night's sleep.